hyperknot/open-protector-standard/background.md

 ### Standard behind a paywall

-Now the first point is not the manufacturers' fault and is an active debate in the EU right now.
+Now, the first point is not the manufacturers' fault and is an active debate in the EU right now.
 Recently, in 2024 the European Court of Justice ruled that certain European safety standards must be free to access (Case C-588/21 P).
 The logic was simple: if you're legally required to follow a standard, that standard is basically law.
 And you shouldn't have to pay to read the law.

 This ruling specifically applies to "harmonised standards" - standards that are officially linked to EU safety regulations.
 Our harness back protector standards don't fall into that category, so this ruling doesn't automatically open them up.